-Connecticut is prolific berry country offering both wild and farm-raised berry vines, shrubs and trees throughout the state.
-Whether you are interested in medicinal properties of certain berries, improving your home garden with berry-producing plants, or going on a berry-picking adventure, Connecticut offers many native berry-producing plants to enjoy.
+Connecticut is a prolific berry country offering both wild and farm-raised berry vines, shrubs and trees throughout the state.
+Whether you are interested in the medicinal properties of certain berries, improving your home garden with this list of berry-producing plants, or going on a berry-picking adventure, Connecticut offers many native berry-producing plants to enjoy.

 American history includes a rich culture among native tribal peoples of using wild plants and their parts, including roots, leaves and berries for medicinal uses.
-Sumac berries grow on a large leafed shrub type of tree throughout the Northeast, including Connecticut.
+Sumac berries (Rhus spp.), hardy in U.S. Department of Agriculture zones 3 to 9, depending on the species, grow on a large leafed shrub type of tree throughout the Northeast, including Connecticut.
 The Chippewa tribe used the berries to soothe stomach pains.
-Make a refreshing and tart lemonade style drink with a handful of fresh-picked sumac berries.
+Make a refreshing and tart lemonade-style drink with a handful of fresh-picked sumac berries.

 Landscaping Berry Plants